 The What If Foundation raises awareness and resources to support critically-needed food, education, and community support programs in the Ti Plas Kazo neighborhood of Port-au-Prince, and beyond.
 We work in close partnership with the Haitian grassroots organization Na Rive, which has deep roots in the community as well as the know-how and local relationships to have a significant impact on the ground.
-Together, we have joined forces to bring hope and opportunity to children and their families for nearly 20 years.
+Together, we have joined forces to bring hope and opportunity to children and their families for over 20 years.

 The programs we support include: food, education, disaster relief, and pilot projects.
 You can learn more about these programs here.

 The What If Foundation is the primary source of funding for these programs.
-We are a small but mighty organization, deeply commited to supporting Na Rive’s transformational work.
+We are a small but mighty organization, deeply committed to supporting Na Rive’s transformational work.
 We passionately fundraise, raise awareness, advise, collaborate, and create connections to help build lasting change.

 Haiti has a long history of foreign occupation and exploitation of people and resources, which has resulted in wide-spread material poverty.
 The majority of Haitians live on less than US $2.5 per day, which makes reliable access to food and education extremely difficult.